Jes Interview Banner

 Q2.
 What are the qualities that make a successful and best boudoir photographer?

-People are conditioned to hate themselves, point blank, period.
+Society conditions people to hate themselves, point blank, period.
 From the second someone is born, the world has a way of highlighting perceived flaws in someone.

 That is a lot to take mentally.
 As the best boudoir photographer, we must know and navigate this with them.